 Here’s a question to think about?
 When you think about your accusers in the flesh, your naysayers, your haters and those against you, what do you want for them?
 When your heart is geared toward salvation, you understand what is coming for false accusers, and you might consider trying to rescue the very ones you claim are your haters.

 In the minds of many, hatred towards them is why God will physically bless them, regardless of their own righteousness.
 This is religion playing the victim game as if it provokes God to move.
-What moves God is His desire for saved souls.
+God is moved by His loving desire for saved souls.

 True compassion is motivated by the love of God, and it fights for justice because its right, not just when it benefits.